BrindleDigital/rentfetch/readme.txt

 = 0.18.0 =

-* Fix compatibility issues with data formats in the Yardi v2 API (we display this data in various places, so we're fixing errors caused by the changing structure)
+* Fix compatibility issues with data formats in the Yardi v2 API (we display this data in various places, so we're fixing errors caused by the changing structure).
+These new formats start to matter in 0.5 of RFS.

 = 0.17.9 =